Abagira/Bootcamp_Project_1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the __elk_install.yml___ file to __/etc/ansible/roles/elk_install.yml___.
+- Copy the elk_install.yml file to /etc/ansible/roles/elk_install.yml
-- Update the __hosts___ file to include Ips destination and elk.
+- Update the hosts file to include Ips destination and elk.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate  to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_ /etc/ansible/file/filebeat-configuration.yml
+- The playbook is /filebeat-configuration.yml and  copies to /etc/ansible/
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ edit the /etc/ansible/host file to add webserver/elkserver ip addresses
+- Edit the /etc/ansible/host file to add webserver/elkserver ip addresses
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Naviagte through http://elkserver-ip:5601/app/kibana to check the installation of elk server

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._